Mohamed Nasir

-Dato' Haji Mohamed bin Nasir (محمد بن ناصر; 1916 – 21 February 1997) was a Malaysian politician.
-He served as the fifteenth Menteri Besar of Kelantan from 1973 to 1978.
+Mohamed bin Nasir (محمد بن ناصر; 1916 – 21 February 1997) was a Malaysian politician.
+He served as the Menteri Besar (Chief Minister) of Kelantan from 1973 to 1978.

 Mohamed founded Pan-Malaysian Islamic Front (BERJASA) in 1977 under the persuasion and endorsement of United Malays National Organisation (UMNO) who were dissatisfied with the demands of and in squabbles for the lump share in controlling the Barisan Nasional (BN) state of Kelantan with the Pan-Malaysian Islamic Party (PAS).

 Early life

 Mohamed Nasir was born in 1916 in Kampung Kota, Kota Bharu.
 His grandmother Malin Padek was from West Sumatra.
-He was blessed with a total of 16 children as a result of living together with Che Zainab binti Haji Ismail, Wan Mariam binti Wan Yusoff and Nik Khamsiah binti Nik Mohamed.
+He had a total of 16 children as a result of his polygamous marriages with Che Zainab binti Haji Ismail, Wan Mariam binti Wan Yusoff and Nik Khamsiah binti Nik Mohamed.
 He was educated at the Kelantan Islamic Religious Council School, Royal English School, Kuala Krai.
-He obtained his Diploma in Agriculture in 1937 after studying at Serdang Agricultural College.
+He obtained his Diploma in Agriculture in 1937 from Serdang Agricultural College.
 He continued his studies by learning the Quran and Hadith from Maulana Ahmad Ali Lahore and Maulana Mohamed Shah.
 Then, he led the preaching movement throughout Kelantan.

 Political career

-In 1959, Mohamed Nasir started his active politics and was appointed as Deputy Chief Minister of Kelantan.
-After winning the 1974 General Election, he was given a mandate by Barisan Nasional to lead the administration of Kelantan until he was pulled by the Federal Government to be appointed as a Senator and then Minister without Portfolio.
-He was a cabinet minister in the leadership of the Barisan Nasional government at that time.
-The 2nd Malaysian Prime Minister, Tun Abdul Razak invited PAS to join the Barisan Nasional after the 13 May incident.
+In 1959, Mohamed Nasir started his active politics with PAS and was appointed as Deputy Chief Minister of Kelantan.
+The 2nd Malaysian Prime Minister, Tun Abdul Razak invited PAS to join the Barisan Nasional after the 13 May incident, which were accepted by PAS in 1973.
+After winning the 1974 General Election, he was given a mandate by Barisan Nasional to lead the administration of Kelantan until he was ousted by his fellow PAS state assemblymen in a vote of no confidence during the State Assembly meeting in October 1977, because of his leaning towards BN than PAS.
+This resulted in Nasir's supporters protesting on the streets, leading to the 1977 Kelantan Emergency.
+Subsequently, Nasir were sacked by PAS, and PAS were also kicked out of BN.
+Nasir and his supporters later formed Berjasa Party.

+After the lifting of the Emergency in February 1978 and subsequently the snap elections of Kelantan in March 1978, which BN won with support of Berjasa, Nasir were replaced by Mohamed Yaacob from BN-UMNO as Menteri Besar.
+In April 1978, he were appointed as a Senator in Dewan Negara, representing the Kelantan Government, and subsequently were appointed as Minister of Public Enterprises.
+He later were appointed as Minister without Portfolio in the leadership of the Barisan Nasional government from 1978 to 1982, when Berjasa were admitted to BN after the 1978 Malaysian general election.
+After the 1982 Malaysian general election, Nasir would relinquish his party presidency, with his deputy Wan Hashim Wan Ahmad succeeding him.

 Apart from leading the Berjasa Party, he was also active in voluntary service such as being President of Perkim Kelantan, President of Kelantan Former Soldiers, President of JP Kelantan, Founder of Balaghulmubin Religious School, Patron of Kelantan Indian Muslim Association and Founder of Kelantan Islamic Higher Education Center.